 The next section walks you through a simple example.
 More detailed instructions for using a checker appear in Section 2.

 1.3 Example use: detecting a null pointer bug

 To run a checker on a source file, just run javac as usual, passing the -processor flag.
-For instance, use the following command (where javac is the JSR 308 compiler):
+For instance, if you usually run the compiler like this: